tschumann/sandbot/release/readme.txt

 Q. Can I make some waypoints?
 A. Yes, please do!

-Q. How do I run the tests?
-A. powershell ./test.ps1

 Q. Can you fix Sandbot not working on my distro?
 A. Unless it's a fairly recent version of Ubuntu, probably not - it's enough work keeping it running on two platforms.
 Recompiling on your distro should hopefully sort it out - let someone know if it won't compile.